JKWalleiee/CarND-Extended-Kalman-Filter-Project/README.md

 # CarND-Extended-Kalman-Filter-Project
 Self-Driving Car Engineer Nanodegree Program - Extended Kalman Filter Implementation

 This project consists of implementing an Extended Kalman Filter (EKF) with C ++.
-The objective is to track the position and velocity of a bicycle using noisy Radar and Lidar measurements, which are generated in a simulator provided by Udacity ([link](https://github.com/udacity/self-driving-car-sim/releases) ).
+The objective is to track the position and velocity of a bicycle using Radar and Lidar measurements, which are generated in a simulator provided by Udacity ([link](https://github.com/udacity/self-driving-car-sim/releases) ).
 The EKF filter fuses these measurements to predict the position and velocity of the bicycle.

 ---